the1lab/1lab/src/Cat/Displayed/Comprehension/Coproduct/VeryStrong.lagda.md

     → very-strong-comprehension-coproducts P coprods
 ```

-We begin by defining a first projection $\Gamma, \coprod X A \to \Gamma, X$
+We begin by defining a first projection $\Gamma, \coprod X A \to \Gamma,
-by factorizing the following square.
-(Note that we can only do this when
+X$ by factorizing the following square.
+This really is special: in the
-the two forms of context extension coincide)
+case of _strong_ comprehension coproducts, $\Gamma, X$ and $\Gamma, X,
+D$ correspond to _different_ context extensions (analogy: the first
+extends the context by a kind, the second by a type).
+But since we're
+dealing with _very strong_ coproducts, they're the same extension.

 ~~~{.quiver}
 \begin{tikzcd}